tarbell-project/tarbell/tarbell/docs/tutorial.rst

 Overriding default templates
 ============================

-While the Tarbell base template (`see more on base templates <http://tarbell.readthedocs.org/en/0.9-beta5/build.html>`_) contains some very handy things, you may find you need to override some of the provided templates.
+While the Tarbell base.html template (`see more on templates <http://tarbell.readthedocs.org/en/0.9-beta6/build.html>`_) contains some very handy things, you may find you need to override some of the provided templates.
 One of the most common cases in which this occurs is the navigation.